nguyj8/SimonSays/README.md

  A game very similar to the Simon electronic game memorizing the sequences with its four large colored keys: red, green, blue, and yellow.

- Introductory to Programming (CS 121) project.

  # What I Learned
+ * Lists (colored panels)
+ * Arrays (buttons and patterns)
+ * UI / UX of the blinking color block
+ * Integrating score system within the sequence of blocks
  * Tkinter and Tk interface